 Businesses rely on accurate analytics, reports, and monitoring in order to make critical decisions.
 These insights are powered by data warehouses that are optimized for handling a variety of information that feeds these reports.
 The information in these data warehouses is most commonly sourced from a combination of disparate data sources (e.g. CRM, product sales, online events, etc.).
 They provide an organized schema for the information that allows end-users to more easily interpret the underlying data.

-Data warehouses were built to handle mostly batch workloads that could process large data volumes, and reduce I/O for better performance per query.
+Data warehouses were built to handle mostly batch workloads that could process large data volumes and reduce I/O for better performance per query.
 And with storage being tied directly with compute, data warehouse infrastructures can quickly become outdated and expensive.
-Today, with the capabilities of cloud data warehousing, companies can now to scale out horizontally to handle either compute or storage requirements as necessary.
+Today, with cloud data warehousing capabilities, companies can now scale out horizontally to handle either compute or storage requirements as necessary.
 This has significantly reduced the concern about wasting potentially millions of dollars from over-provisioning servers to handle bursty data requirements or a project that may only be short-term.

 There are two fundamental differences between cloud data warehouses and cloud data lakes: data types and processing framework.
 In a cloud data warehouse model, you have to transform the data into the right structure in order to make it usable.
 This is often referred to as “schema-on-write”.

 In a cloud data lake, you can load raw data, unstructured or structured, from various sources.
-With a Cloud Data Lake it’s only when you are ready to process the data that it is transformed and structured.
+With a Cloud Data Lake, it’s only when you are ready to process the data that it is transformed and structured.
 This is called “schema-on-read.”
-When you marry this operational model with the cloud’s unlimited storage and compute availability – businesses can then scale their operations with growing volumes of data, variety of sources and query concurrency, while paying only for the resources utilized.
+When you marry this operational model with the cloud’s unlimited storage and compute availability – businesses can then scale their operations with growing volumes of data, a variety of sources, and query concurrency, while paying only for the resources utilized.